Yue-Hao14/ArrowInvestment-Capstone-Project/Documentation/Feature List.md

 * Logged in user can sell stock

-## 3. Portfolio / Dashboard (full CRUD)
+## 3. Portfolio / Dashboard (full/partial CRUD)

-* Logged in user can view their overall portfolio's position of live gain/loss
+* Logged in user can view their overall portfolio's position of gain/loss
-* Logged in user can break down/create specific portfolio to track a certain segment's position (retirment sub portfolio, meme stock sub portfolio)
+* When user sign up, a new portfolio is automatically created for them
-* Logged in user can update sub portfolio by adding and removing their stocks
+* Logged in user can update portfolio by buying and selling their stocks
-* Logged in user can delete any sub portfolio
+* Logged in user can update portfolio by deposit and withdraw cash

 ## 4. Cash Transfer (full/partial CRUD)